Home » Plastic Surgery Procedures and Treatments for the Breast » Breast Reduction by Liposuction

 A breast reduction by liposuction serves a woman’s goal to have her breasts reduced without the scars of a “regular” breast reduction, with a quicker operation, and less healing time.
 Since women are reluctant to have a “regular” breast reduction because of scarring, a liposuction breast reduction is a good alternative.
 These women suffer from all the problems that other heavy-breasted women have including the neck pain, back pain, shoulder pain and shoulder grooving.
 They also are dissatisfied with their body image and may be unable to wear the clothes that they desire because of their enlarged breasts.
 These factors may hinder a woman with large breast from participating in sports, playing a more active social role, and simply enjoying life to the fullest.

 We perform a regular breast reduction with a technique that is with predictable results and a very low complication rate.
 The regular breast reduction leaves a scar that is shaped like a lollipop around the areola and the mid-lower breast plus horizontal scars extending the length of the lower crease of the breast.
 The resultant scar looks like an anchor (See Section on Regular Breast Reduction).
 This method accomplishes two goals: The first is the decrease in breast volume.
 The second goal is a breast lift and removal of excess skin.
 The problem to some people is accepting the scar.
 A breast reduction by liposuction is an ideal operation for a heavy-breasted woman who wants volume removed from her breasts, but does not want to have the scars, and wants “less of an operation” with less chance of complications.
 This technique has its limitations and cannot accomplish the lifting effect that a regular breast reduction can accomplish by removing the skin of the lower portion of the breast (and thus leaving scars).
-It also cannot guarantee the removal of the huge volume that a regular breast reduction can accomplish.
+It also cannot guarantee the removal of the large volume that a regular breast reduction can accomplish.

 An initial consultation is set-up where we will discuss the breast reduction procedure and whether you are a good candidate for the surgery.
 Your medical history is reviewed, and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
 You are given the opportunity to be seen by your own doctor to give the green light for surgery.
 You are asked to stop smoking, if you are a smoker, two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
 You are given the opportunity to talk to patients who have had the same surgery you are considering.
 We will see you shortly after the surgery (in a day or two usually).
 You are seen regularly after your surgery.
 You are always welcome to come back for follow-up, even years after your surgery, free of charge.